 How much light does it need?

-In direct sunlight your jade plant’s / Money plant’s leaf tips will begin turning red, moving them away in a spot with less direct sunlight the leave will be a dark green colour.
+In bright sunlight your jade plant’s / Money plant’s leaf tips will begin turning red, moving them away in a spot with less direct sunlight the leaf’s will be a dark green colour.

 You can move your jade plant outside during the summer if you want to give it more light.
 Just keep in mind that they are sensitive to “plant sunburn” and can become damaged if given too much light too quick.
 You should gradually acclimatise them to sunlight exposure over the course of a few weeks.